Does Coffee Dehydrate Us?

 Diuretic: Any substance that promotes the increased production of urine (diuresis).

 Median: The median value of something is the value bang smack in the middle of all other values, which divides the numbers so that an equal amount are below, and an equal amount are above.
-In other words, it is the middle value.
+For example, the median number between one and nine is five: 1, 2, 3, 4, 5, 6, 7, 8, 9.